 As discussed in many of our other articles, the recurring "Achilles Heel" of BMW vehicles with the M52 and M54 6 cylinder engine is the aging of the plastic parts comprising the vehicle's intake system.
 As these parts start to crack and rupture from engine heat and age, they suck unmetered air into the intake system causing error codes and dashboard lights.
 These leaks can be extremely frustrating; some of the parts are difficult to get to, and if the system is not reassembled with care even more leaks can be created.

 The PCV valve and associated crankcase breather system in your BMW is actually a fairly simple arrangement.
-Its sole purpose is to relieve the pressure that builds up inside your engine’s crankcase by sucking out the gases, oil and water condensation produced during engine combustion.
-The PCV valve’s job is to separate these combustion byproducts; it channels fumes and vapor back into the intake manifold for further combustion and oil back to lubrication system via the dip stick tube.
+Its sole purpose is to relieve the pressure that builds up inside your engine's crankcase by sucking out the gases, oil, and water condensation produced during engine combustion.
+The PCV valve's job is to separate these combustion byproducts; it channels fumes and vapors back into the intake manifold for further combustion and oil back to the lubrication system via the dipstick tube.

 Cracked or damaged pipes comprising the crankcase breather system are a major cause of vacuum leaks in BMW E46 intake systems.
 Not only will a damaged crankcase breather system cause a rough idling engine, it may also cause a variety of warning messages in your car including the SERVICE ENGINE SOON light on the dashboard and engine code faults 2882, 2883, 2986 and 2987 on your diagnostic scanner.
 If you are experiencing these issues, a BMW E46 PCV valve repair including replacement of the crankcase breather system is recommended in your vehicle.